ShlokGaikwad/weather/README.md

 Install the dependencies by running npm install.\
 Start the app by running npm start.\
 Enter a location in the search bar and click the search button or press enter.\
-The weather data for the location will be displayed
+The weather data for the location will be displayed.\
 ##Technologies Used
 This weather app was built using the following technologies: